Logius-standaarden/API-Design-Rules/sections/designRules.md

 A resource that corresponds to a single conceptual entity is referred to as a [=singular resource=].
 Resources can also be logically grouped into collections, which are themselves resources and typically support operations like paging, sorting, and filtering.
 While collection members are often of the same type, this is not strictly required.
 A collection resource contains references (URIs) to the individual singular resources it includes.

 <span id="api-54"></span>

 <div class="rule" id="/core/naming-collections" data-type="functional">
    <p class="rulelab">Use plural nouns to name collection resources</p>
    <dl>
       <dt>Statement</dt>
       <dd>
-         Collection resources are referred to using plural nouns.
+         Collection resources MUST be referred to using plural nouns.
       </dd>
       <dt>Rationale</dt>
       <dd>